hashicorp/terraform/website/source/docs/provisioners/chef.html.markdown

   the organization.
 See the example.

 * `skip_install (boolean)` - (Optional) Skip the installation of Chef Client on the remote machine.
-This assumes Chef Client is already installed when you run the `chef-client` provisioner.
+This assumes Chef Client is already installed when you run the `chef` provisioner.

 * `ssl_verify_mode (string)` - (Optional) Use to set the verify mode for Chef Client HTTPS